ohjy1006kenneth/Eco-driving-data-process/README.md

 controls the speed of the vehicle to minimize stops between traffic lights.
-We ran through all the timing plans and scenarios in them and collected log data ![A screenshot of a computer Description automatically generated](./media/image1.png){width="3.25625in" height="3.64375in"}which collected three things: Mass Air Flow, SOC (Battery State of Charge), and Speed.
+We ran through all the timing plans and scenarios in them and collected log data ![A screenshot of a computer Description automatically generated](./media/image1.png)

+which collected three things: Mass Air Flow, SOC (Battery State of Charge), and Speed.

-The log file looked like the picture shown at the right side and needed to be post processed to do data acquisition.**\
+The log file looked like the picture shown above and needed to be post processed to do data acquisition.**\
 **